National Lockdown 5 January 2021

 Colleagues are reminded that throughout this period of disruption it is expected that you will continue to work your normal contracted hours.
 As a result, and regardless of your place of work (for example, at home as a result of a building closure) if you are not available for work during your normal contracted hours you will be required to take annual leave.

-Additionally, colleagues should be aware that in learner-facing roles, planned holidays cannot take place during term time and no more than 5-days will be permitted to be carried forward into 2020/21 for any role.
+Additionally, colleagues should be aware that in learner-facing roles, planned holidays cannot take place during term time and no more than 5-days will be permitted to be carried forward for any role.

 Will I have to work from home if I am self-isolating?